seanox/pdf-service/README.md

 The static service contains an abstraction of templates, an API for markup renderers/generators, a markup generator and a preview function including mockup data support.
-The templates support independent areas for header, content and footer, which are assembled by overlay for each page.
+The templates supports includes and independent areas for header, content and footer, which are assembled by overlay for each page.
 Header and footer are borderless overlays and can therefore also use the border area of the content.
 Locale dependent CSS and native page numbers and total page number are supported.

 # Features
 - Built-in markup generator
-very simple syntax, supports placeholders and structures
+very simple syntax, supports placeholders, structures and includes
 - Built-in preview and designer with mock-up support
 simplifies the design process by allowing previewing without the target application
 - Independent header, data and footer areas in one template (without magic)